yoannchb-pro/universal-plugins/plugins/sitemap/README.md

 # Plugin-Sitemap

-Prerender a SPA application during build
+Generate a sitemap for your website on build

 ## Summary